Chapter Five

 and bright cocktail lounge, and between the two floors of café below and lounge

 above, fine art is indeed a prevailing motif.
-Sandrine came to India six years ago with her husband, a specialist in wild
+Sandrine came to India Assam India

 From the oasis, back into the street,